 I started my Kasol trip from Mumbai by taking a direct flight to Delhi and backpacked across Parvati Valley for 10 days and stayed in Kasol for around 4-days during winters.

 There are many things that you can do in and around Kasol.
 I feel that a minimum 4-days are needed to experience the sheer beauty of this place.
-This Kasol Itinerary for 4 days also involves a bit of trekking to one most famous and beginner-friendly treks in Himachal that is Kheerganga.
+This Kasol Itinerary for 4 days also involves a bit of trekking to one most famous and beginner-friendly treks in Himachal which is Kheerganga.

 For the sake of convenience, I am assuming that your trip starts from Delhi.
 Take an overnight bus from Delhi to Bhuntar.
 Bhuntar is located in Kullu and you can get on any bus that goes towards Manali.